 Bridge with moss

-I heard laughter coming from the kitchen, the pop of a wine cork, and the telltale pings and pongs of a backyard tournament.
-All of these unremarkable sounds, when added up, told a much more remarkable story.
+I heard laughter from the kitchen, the pop of a wine cork, and the telltale pings and pongs of a backyard tournament.
+When added up, all of these unremarkable sounds told a much more remarkable story.

 Another porch photo

-They were the sounds of memories being made, and it was novel to be able to listen to them without life’s usual distractions.
+They were the sounds of memories being made, and it was novel to listen to them without life’s usual distractions.

 And that is how you experience the Low Country, y’all.